monero-project/kovri/doc/USER_GUIDE.md

 Notes:

-- **Don't share your port number with anyone as it will effect your anonymity!**
 - If you don't save the port, kovri will randomly generate a new one on each startup (you also have the choice to pass the port with the `--port` flag on each startup).
 - If you do not have access to your NAT, see instructions in [BUILDING](https://github.com/monero-project/kovri/blob/master/doc/BUILDING.md) for your OS.
+- **Don't share your port number with anyone as it will effect your anonymity!**

 ## Step 2.
+(Recommended) Operational security

+- Consider creating a designated `kovri` user and run kovri only using that user
+- If using Linux, consider using a hardened kernel (such as [grsec](https://en.wikibooks.org/wiki/Grsecurity) with RBAC)
+- After installing the appropriate resources in your kovri data path, considering setting appropriate access control with [setfacl](https://linux.die.net/man/1/setfacl), [umask](https://en.wikipedia.org/wiki/Umask), or whatever your OS uses for ACL
+- Never share your port number with anyone as it will effect your anonymity!

+**Note: see kovri.conf to find your data path for Linux/OSX/Windows**

+## Step 3.
 Configure Kovri, setup tunnels

 For a full list of options: